Number 1 Sales Discovery Mistake

 If any of those numbers are the number one reason that they are thinking about buying and they’re concerned about their future brand reputation but you don’t know how they’re defining future and you don’t know how they’re defining their brand reputation how can you influence the sale?
 How can you have any influence on the sale at all?
 You’re an order taker.

 This is what you all do, so I want you to think about this – go back and look at all your opportunities.
 Have you actually defined the problems?
 Do you know what you’re actually trying to fix?
 Can you measure it?
+The best sales discovery process starts with the right questions.

 And here’s my final tip.
 This is when you know you’ve gotten good information in a discovery -you can leverage the information to influence the sale.
 I will say that again -the best sales discoveries allow you to leverage the information you get from the questions to influence the sale.
 We’re not growing fast enough, we can’t produce enough product, our product costs are too high, our shipping costs are too high, it takes too long to get things out the door, we’re not getting enough leads – you can’t use those to leverage the sale.
 You don’t know how they’re defined.